-1. Purchase a SAD light: Studies have found that light affects the party of our brain that controls mood which is why many who live in a northern climate struggle with depression.
+1. Purchase a SAD light: Studies have found that light affects the part of our brain that controls mood which is why many who live in a northern climate struggle with depression.
 Less sunlight equals a change to your body’s natural circadian rhythms which can alter your hormones and if you deal with depression it messes with your serotonin.
 Serotonin is a neurotransmitter, meaning it passes messages between both sides of the brain.
 While it cannot be confirmed because researchers do not have the ability to do research on a living human brain, serotonin is thought to be the neurotransmitter responsible for one’s mood.
 What’s unsure is if a decreased level of serotonin leads to depression or if depression leads to a decreased level of serotonin.
 What is known is that the two are linked to each other.

 Using a phototherapy device (what I’ve been calling a SAD light) helps to regulate your body’s internal clock which is naturally thrown off during the darker winter months; because your internal clock is off, your serotonin levels decrease which, as I explained before, can trigger depression.
 The light is also thought to increase melatonin which influences your body’s sleep patterns and mood.
 A word of caution: If you suffer from bipolar disorder, it is imperative that you discuss the use of phototherapy with your doctor first before you begin the treatment; the treatment can cause manic episodes.

 The key for using a lightbox is consistency and time.
 I know from personal experience that if I miss a lightbox session I can be a real bee with an itch.
 I also know that you really need to heed the instructions and do your sessions early in the morning.
 Remember that phototherapy is supposed to mimic the sun thus resetting your internal clock.
 If you start a session too late in the day (ah hem, the afternoon…) you’ll be up until the wee hours of the morning.
 Yes, I’ve done that more than once.
-I use the Syrcadian Blue SB-1000 Sad Light Therapy Device (pictured above), as it easily attaches to my laptop.
+I use the Syrcadian Blue SB-1000 Sad Light Therapy Device (pictured above, however, it’s no longer available on Amazon), as it easily attaches to my laptop.
 The key is for the light to hit your pupils just the right way, you should not look directly into the light as that could cause damage to your eyes, plus, who wants to stare directly into a light that’s supposed to be akin to the sun?
 I try to get at least 30 minutes of “light time” in first thing in the morning.
 If time allows, I’ll do more but I never exceed 90 minutes.

 2. Exercise.
 Yes, as badly as you may not want to hear this working out does wonders for your mood.
 You can’t deny the fact that your body was made to move; studies show that a sedentary lifestyle can lead to depressed feelings.
 Try to move your body a minimum of 30 minutes each day, get your heart rate up and let the endorphins fill your brain for a great recharge.
 I have found that if I’m feeling depressed it’s extremely difficult for me to get moving.
 I’m just not motivated to do anything.
 The trick for me?
 Getting a workout partner.
 I don’t belong to a gym but my husband and I have done a pretty good job of creating a home gym.
 All I needed was someone else to depend on me and hold me accountable to really put my home gym to good use.
 A girlfriend and I workout almost every day of the week early in the morning, before (hopefully) the kids are up.
 It’s a great start to the day, a good time to chat and I never regret not hitting the snooze button.
 (Although, to be honest, lately the snooze button’s won that battle…this Christmas break is kicking my booty!)
 Go mall walking if you live in a cold weather climate whose sidewalks are caked in snow.
 If you live in the Twin Cities area, particularly if you live close enough, go walk the Mall of America.